microsoft/react-native-windows-samples/docs/native-code.md

   - via [your private Store](https://docs.microsoft.com/microsoft-store/distribute-apps-to-your-employees-microsoft-store-for-business) if you are a business or educational organization.
 See also [Distribute LOB apps to enterprises](https://docs.microsoft.com/windows/uwp/publish/distribute-lob-apps-to-enterprises).
   - using [App Installer](https://docs.microsoft.com/windows/msix/app-installer/installing-windows10-apps-web).

-It's worth noting that you cannot just "_copy an exe_" as the app package contains more than just the main executable, including an app manifest, assets, dependent framework libraries, etc.
+It's worth noting that you cannot just "_copy an EXE_" as the app package contains more than just the main executable, including an app manifest, assets, dependent framework libraries, etc.

 In addition, the Store submission process has these requirements: